square/leakcanary/README.md

 ### Configuring LeakSentry & LeakCanary

-LeakCanary is released as two distinct libraries: `com.squareup.leakcanary:leaksentry` and `com.squareup.leakcanary:leakcanary-android` which depends on `leaksentry`.
+LeakCanary is released as two distinct libraries:

-LeakSentry is in charge of detecting retained instances.
-Its configuration can be updated at any time by replacing `LeakSentry.config`:
+* LeakSentry (`com.squareup.leakcanary:leaksentry`), which is in charge of detecting retained instances.
+* LeakCanary (`com.squareup.leakcanary:leakcanary-android`), which depends on LeakSentry and is in charge of dumping the heap and analyzing it.

+LeakSentry can be configured by replacing `LeakSentry.config`:
 ```kotlin
 class DebugExampleApplication : ExampleApplication() {